tompreston/generationzero-static/README.md

   src: my-cool-cover.jpg
 - src: some-other-picture.jpg
 title: This is a new post!
+draft: true
 ---
-Hi, this is the new content layout!
+This is the content, and the front-matter is between `---`.
+Remove `draft: true` to make the post go live (or set it to false).

 One of the resources has a `name: cover`.
 If you remove this, a text summary will be displayed instead.

+You have to list all images under "resources".
 The "correct" way to display images with Hugo content is like this:

     {{< figure src="some-other-picture.jpg" title="Some Other Picture" >}}